ish-cd/help/getting-started.md

 6. Click the `Add Credential` button in the dialog.

 7. Once added, you'll see a confirmation dialog, which displays an SSH public key.
-In the background, drush.io will add the corresponding private key to your Pantheon account.
+In the background, Ish CD will add the corresponding private key to your Pantheon account.
 This key pair is used to run `drush` and `wp-cli` commands invoked in your jobs.

 8. You may optionally add this public key to other services (like Github or Bitbucket) for deeper integration into your operations stack.